bafnatirtham/cryptonite_taskphase_tirtham/M6_PRACTICING_PIPING.md

-# PRACTICNG PIPING MODULE 6
+# PRACTICING PIPING MODULE 6
 This module will give us an overview on input and output redirection.
 Every process in Linux has three initial, standard channels of communication:
 1. `stdin` or Standard Input is the channel through which the process takes input